An Expert Explains How To Know If It's A Rebound Or Real Love

-If it's a rebound:
+Signs it's a rebound:

-- Your primary attraction to the new person is sexual and you sense that you're using sex as a way to avoid dealing with your breakup.
+- Your primary attraction to the new person is sexual, and you sense that you're using sex as a way to avoid dealing with your breakup.

 - When you're honest with yourself, you know that your draw to the new person is coming from a fear of being alone more than a genuine attraction to the person's essence.

 - You find yourself going hot and cold with the new partner, vacillating between wanting to spend time together and wanting to run away as quickly as possible.
 Your fear of commitment could be an indication that you haven't grieved and processed your ex sufficiently.